PataphysicalSociety/soupault-blueprints-book/book/index.md

-# Sample book
+# Introduction

-This is a sample book.
+This is a sample book made with [soupault-blueprints-book](https://github.com/PataphysicalSociety/soupault-blueprints-book).

 ## Adding chapters